amininger/abolt/java/README.txt

-abolt.arm 		- Code for controlling the robotic arm abolt.bolt 		- Contains the main class (Bolt) and GUI's abolt.classify 	- Code for performing the classification and feature extraction abolt.kinect 	- Code for the perceptual system, including segmentation, tracking, and calibration abolt.lcm 		- contains plugins for lcm-spy to use abolt.lcmtypes 	- java interfaces for the lcm types used in the system
+abolt.arm 		- Code for controlling the robotic arm abolt.bolt 		- Contains the main class (Bolt) and GUI's abolt.classify 	- Code for performing the classification and feature extraction abolt.collision - New code for intersections convex solids abolt.kinect 	- Code for the perceptual system, including segmentation, tracking, and calibration abolt.lcm 		- contains plugins for lcm-spy to use abolt.lcmtypes 	- java interfaces for the lcm types used in the system